 The property has a mezzanine floor with a wonderful and spacious living room.

-Currently, the semis are in enabled as a reception area.
+Currently, the semis is in danger. enabled as a reception area.
 Also having an office and a toilet.

 Townhouse with charm in Ciudad Jardin neighborhood.